Helius Medical Technologies, In – Consenus Indicates Potential 606.7% Upside

 Helius Medical Technologies, In found using ticker (HSDT) have now 1 analysts covering the stock with the consensus suggesting a rating of ‘None’.
-The target price ranges between 2.12 and 2.12 with a mean TP of 2.12.
-Given that the stocks previous close was at 0.3 this is indicating there is a potential upside of 606.7%.
-The 50 day MA is 0.41 and the 200 moving average now moves to 0.85.
-The company has a market cap of $12m.
-Visit the company website at: http://heliusmedical.com
+The target price ranges between 2.12 and 2.12 calculating the average target price we see 2.12.
+Now with the previous closing price of 0.3 this would indicate that there is a potential upside of 606.7%.
+The day 50 moving average is 0.38 and the 200 moving average now moves to 0.83.
+The company has a market cap of $13m.
+Company Website: http://heliusmedical.com

 Helius Medical Technologies, a neurotechnology company, focuses on developing, licensing, or acquiring noninvasive technologies for the treatment of symptoms caused by neurological disease or trauma.
 The company’s product is Portable Neuromodulation Stimulator, a medical device in Canada for the treatment of chronic balance deficit associated with a mild to moderate traumatic brain injury.
 Its PoNS device treats neurostimulation of cranial nerves via the tongue to restore lost function.
 Helius Medical Technologies is headquartered in Newtown, Pennsylvania.